markmi/acpphint/README.md

 (no earlier, no later), despite OpenBSD-vintage-ISC licensed source in `other_src_used/` also being built and linked in.
 ##### Changelog . . .
+###### [0.1.27] 2023-Jan-28         . . .
+2023-???-?? (final)
+Additions
+- Add OpenBSD makefile.\*'s for Running on a HoneyComb.
+Add files from a run in a new acpphint_example_data/HonyComb-OBSD/ directory for this combination (but there are not any \*.gp files using them yet).

+Changes
+- Correct acpphint_src/Usage_differences_with_original_HINTs.md
+  notes about how the command line arguments to acpphint are handled.

 ###### [0.1.26] 2022-Nov-21 (start) . . .
 2023-???-?? (final)
 Additions
 - Add new Fedora 37 Server makefile.\*'s for Running on a